-“Undoubtedly jazz-gem,” (Audra.com) Israeli-born pianist and composer Shimrit Shoshan began playing the organ and flute when she was 8 years old.
+In this spirit, this platform holds sacred the life work of Israeli-born pianist and composer Shimrit Shoshan, who passed in 2012, but lives on in a rich, youthful and energetic repertoire.
+Shimrit began playing the organ and flute when she was 8 years old.
 Entirely self-taught, Shimrit attended Israel’s prestigious Thelma Yellin School of the Arts.
 During her studies, she was drafted into the Israeli army, where Shimrit served as an “Excellent Musician,” a title reserved for a select few, while continuing performing and studying under some of Israel’s top musicians including; Amit Golan, Shai Zalman, Ofer Ganor, Amos Hoffman, Avishai Cohen and Rea Barness.

 In 2009, Shimrit was a top finalist in the Mary Lou Williams Women In Jazz Competition and the Thelonious Monk Institute Ensemble Competition.
 She has appeared at Dizzy’s Club Coca-Cola at Jazz at Lincoln Center, Kitano, Sweet Rhythm, Cachacha Jazz ‘n’ Samba Club, Fat Cat and Smalls.

-In her short time on the New York scene, Shimrit has shared the bandstand with Charlie Persip, Billy Hart, Billy K, David Shniter, Saul Rubin, Ned Gould, Abraham Burton, Nasheet Waits, Ben Street, John Hebert, Eric McPherson and Tarus Mateen, among others.
-She appears on Eric McPherson’s latest endeavor, “Continuum” (Smalls Records), has composed and recorded the music for poet Carla M. Cherry’s spoken word release, “Gnat Feathers & Butterfly Wings,” and will be featured on the forthcoming trio release from legendary drummer Charlie Persip with bassist Ben Street.
+In her short time on the New York scene, Shimrit made a deep impression, having shared the bandstand with Charlie Persip, Billy Hart, Billy K, David Shniter, Saul Rubin, Ned Gould, Abraham Burton, Nasheet Waits, Ben Street, John Hebert, Eric McPherson and Tarus Mateen, among others.
+She appeared on Eric McPherson’s 2008 album “Continuum” (Smalls Records), composed and recorded the music for poet Carla M. Cherry’s spoken word release, “Gnat Feathers & Butterfly Wings,” and will be featured on the forthcoming trio release from legendary drummer Charlie Persip with bassist Ben Street.

-Shimrit’s debut release, KEEP IT MOVIN’, features bandmates, drummer Eric McPherson, reedman Abraham Burton, alongside incomparable bassists John Hebert and Luques Curtis.
-Hailed as, “… a rare combination of raw talent and honed technique, coupled with a smile to melt the hearts of the sharpest jazz critics,” (Nearsay.co).
+Shimrit’s debut album, Keep It Movin’ was released in 2010, and features drummer Eric McPherson, reedman Abraham Burton, alongside incomparable bassists John Hebert and Luques Curtis.
+Hailed as, “… a rare combination of raw talent and honed technique, coupled with a smile to melt the hearts of the sharpest jazz critics,” (Nearsay.com).